MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 ## Review your building details

-1. When you've finished configuring all your buildings, select the **Review + Convert** button to review all your building details.
+1. When you finish configuring all your buildings, select the **Review + Convert** button to review all your building details.

 [SCREENSHOT]